 Part C

 The final set of chapters invites readers to problematize how contemporary processes of globalisation and transnational mobility are transforming traditional conceptualisations of language teaching and learning.
-As the contributions in this section suggest, language education encompasses new populations, new contexts of learning and new frames of reference, and this is also associated with new challenges.
+As the contributions in this section suggest, language education encompasses new populations, new contexts of learning and new frames of reference, and this also brings about new challenges.

 These chapters are: